-School Schedules Option 1: The district will implement a Hybrid instructional Model which will include both in-person and virtual distance learning - A/B Days for regular education students in the following schools: Three Conow are William Paca Middle School All Elementary Schools Students will be sorted alphabetically and by households across all schools.
-Students assigned to Group A - will be in school Mon/Tues and virtual Wed/Thur./Fri Students assigned to Group B - will be in school Thurs/Fri and virtual continue to evaluate options.
-To begin stage we will remain with the current instructional schedule. onto only 5 or week e school hman, ores, and person
+Stage 1 Stage 2 Stage 3 Stage 4 School Schedules Option 1: The district will implement a Hybrid instructional Model which will include both in-person and virtual distance learning - A/B Days for regular education students in the following schools: William Floyd High School William Floyd Academy William Floyd Middle School William Paca Middle School All Elementary Schools Three Options are now available: K-8 and HS Seniors: 1.
+Modified Hybrid Model: Attend in person 4 days per week (M/Tue/Thurs./Fri, Wed remote only) We will continue to evaluate options.
+To begin stage 3 we will remain with the current instructional schedule.
+All hybrid students will return to 5 days per week in- person instruction, utilizing grade level cohorts.
+Full virtual students will -Students will be sorted alphabetically and by households across all schools.
+2. Remote only 5 days per week continue remote learning. -Students assigned to Group A - will be in school Mon/Tues and virtual Wed/Thur./Fri 3.
+Home school HS freshman, sophomores, and -Students assigned to Group B - will be in school Thurs/Fri and virtual Mon/Tues/Wed juniors: will continue to follow the stage 1 Hybrid model and will be